National Security Council (United Kingdom): Membership

-As of 3 November 2022, the National Security Council's membership is as follows:
+As of October 2024, the National Security Council considers the strategic approach to national security, foreign policy, resilience, international relations, economic security, trade, development, defence and global issues.
+Its membership is as follows:

-Other ministers and senior officials attend the NSC and NSM where applicable.
+Other ministers and senior officials attend the NSC and National Security Ministers (NSM) where applicable.
 These other figures have been noted to include the Chief of the Defence Staff (not the individual chiefs of each service), the heads of intelligence agencies and the Leader of the Opposition.
 Stakeholders including the devolved governments, local authorities and external experts are also consulted in preparation for meetings.

-Sub-committees

-Nuclear Deterrence and Security Sub-Committee

-The terms of reference of the National Deterrence and Security Sub-Committee is to consider issues relating to nuclear deterrence and security.
-As of 3 November 2022, its membership is as follows:

-Europe Sub-Committee

-The terms of reference of the Europe Sub-Committee is to consider matters of foreign policy and trade in relation to Europe.
-As of 3 November 2022, its membership is as follows:
+National Security Council (Nuclear)

+To consider matters around nuclear deterrence and nuclear security.

+National Security Council (Ukraine)

+To consider matters relating to the Government’s response to the situation in Ukraine.

+National Security Council (Resilience)

+To oversee implementation and delivery of resilience matters.

 National Security Secretariat

 The size and shape of the National Security Secretariat (NSS) and its senior leadership has fluctuated since its inception in May 2010.
 From July 2010, there were two Deputy National Security Advisers (DNSAs): Julian Miller for Foreign & Defence Policy and Oliver Robbins for Intelligence, Security & Resilience.
 By March 2013, Hugh Powell – previously a National Security Secretariat Director – had been promoted to a newly created third DNSA position.
 As of 6 November 2014, there were three DNSAs: Hugh Powell as DNSA (Foreign Policy), Julian Miller as DNSA (Defence, Nuclear and Strategy) and Paddy McGuinness as DNSA (Intelligence, Security & Resilience).
 As of early December 2014, the National Security Secretariat was staffed by 180 officials and comprises five directorates: Foreign & Defence Policy; the Civil Contingencies Secretariat; Security & Intelligence; the Office of Cyber Security and Information Assurance, and UK Computer Emergency Response Team (CERT UK).
 As of 10 February 2015, Liane Saunders – previously the National Security Secretariat's Director for Foreign Policy and its Afghanistan/Pakistan Coordinator – was described as an Acting Deputy National Security Adviser (Conflict, Stability and Foreign Policy).

 On 16 June 2016, the Cabinet Office released staff data, correct as of 31 March 2016, listing two current Deputy National Security Advisers: Paddy McGuinness (responsible for Intelligence, Security and Resilience) and then Brigadier Gwyn Jenkins (responsible for Conflict, Stability & Defence).
 Jenkins appeared to have been in post since at least June 2015.
 Prior to becoming a deputy National Security Adviser, Jenkins was the military assistant to prime minister David Cameron.

 As of April 2017, it was announced that a diplomat, Christian Turner, had replaced Jenkins as the second Deputy National Security Adviser, with a portfolio comprising 'foreign and defence policy.'
 According to one of Turner's tweets, dated 13 April 2017, his first week as Deputy National Security Adviser was the week commencing Monday 10 April 2017.
 Turner is now the High Commissioner to Pakistan.
 Turner was replaced by David Quarrey in July 2019.